Skip to main content

 Reserve free museum passes

-Note: New passes through King County Library System are released at 2 p.m.
+Editor’s note: New passes through King County Library System are released at 2 p.m.
 Families can request a pass within a two-week time frame.
+The Seattle Public Library’s Museum Pass Program is currently paused in order to implement a new reservation system.

 Explore a magical garden